Where The Locals Go In Ghent

 What better way to enjoy a Sunday morning?

-Spending your Sunday morning at church might or might not be your cup of tea, but the market at Ledeberg is something else.
-The atmosphere is amazing -- you’ll find people of all ages here.
-“I love to hang out with friends and a sparkling wine at the mobile wine bar talking to people I don’t know”, confesses local Bennie.
-Join him and discover the cheese stands, the music cassettes on sale and his favorite fruit & vegetable stand run by his favorite old lady who always calls him “little man” (never mind he’s almost 6’ 3”).
+“I love to hang out with friends and enjoy a sparkling wine at the mobile wine bar, talking to people I don’t know,” said local Bennie de Meulemeester.
+Join him and discover the cheese stands, browse through music cassettes for sale and buy fresh produce from his favourite fruit and vegetable stand run by a vendor who always calls Bennie “little man” (nevermind that he’s almost 6’3”).

-At Le Bal Infernal, you can bring your own book, exchange it with any of the books you see on their loaded shelves and pay a very small difference.
-But even if you don’t have a book with you can buy anything that strikes your fancy or just enjoy a coffee surrounded by books.
-With one of the coziest interiors in the city center, local Tahnee promises “you won’t be disappointed”.
+Need a new book to read on your travels?
+At Le Bal Infernal, you can bring your own book and exchange it with any of the books you see on their loaded shelves (you’ll pay a very small price difference).
+Even if you don’t have a book you’d like to trade in, you’re free to shop or simply enjoy a hot cup of tea or coffee.
+Soak in the feeling of being surrounded by books that were once relished by avid reader like you and now long to be opened and devoured again.
+With one of the cosiest interiors in the city centre, Belgian local Tahnee Naesen promises, “You won’t be disappointed.”

 A beer at the docks